ryngpbx/apns2-client/README.md

 - Uses new Apple APNs HTTP/2 connection
 - Supports new iOS 10 features such as Collapse IDs, Subtitles and Mutable Notifications
 - Supports persistent connections to APNs
-- Fast, modular & easy to use
-- Tested and working in APNs production environment

 ## Cautions